 Android on Your Netbook

 So how does it work?
 Quite well.
 You can set up your home screen to look however you like, just like on a phone or tablet.
 I tested out an older version of Android (4.0 Ice Cream Sandwich) for improved stability, and this is what it looked like:

 You can also browse every app installed on your computer:

 Many Google staples are included, along with a number of other utilities and games.
-The best part: AndroidX86 now comes with access to the Android Market.
-Not everything will work, but I got my favorites apps working: Dropbox, Evernote, Wunderlist and Toggl.
-I even found a remote for XBMC that I’ll surely be writing about later.
+With access to the Google Play Store, feel free to download and try out any app you want, though they might not all work perfectly.
 With some help from Google Voice I even got SMS messaging up and running!